Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms: Problem Setup

 \section{Problem Setup}

 Inspired by \cite{doldi2022multivariate}, we extend our deep learning techniques in \cite{feng2022deep} to a general setting where the multivariate utility function takes the form of

-Here, $u_1,\ldots,u_N : \mathbb{R} \to \mathbb{R}$ are univariate utility functions and $\Lambda : \mathbb{R}^N \to \mathbb{R}$ is concave, increasing and bounded from above.
-The multivariate utility function $U(\mathbf{x})$ will be taken to fulfill all requirements in \cite{doldi2021conditional}, detailed below, which play the same role of Inada conditions in the univariate case.
+Here, $u_1,\ldots,u_N : \mathbb{R} \to \mathbb{R}$ are univariate utility functions and $\Lambda : \mathbb{R}^N \to \mathbb{R}$ is concave, increasing and bounded from above (we defer to Assumption \ref{safeassumtpion} below for details).
+The multivariate utility function $U(\mathbf{x})$ will be taken to fulfill all requirements in \cite{doldi2021conditional}, detailed below, which play the same role as the Inada conditions in the univariate case.
 We mention as a key example the following multivariate paired exponential utility function

 which will have a prominent role in the following, since it allows for obtaining explicit formulas.

 Using a multivariate utility in the form \eqref{eqn:U}, we introduce a systemic risk measure of the "first-allocate-then-aggregate type" following \cite{biagini2020fairness}, allowing for random allocations: we consider the set of random vectors whose componentwise sums are (a.s.) deterministic, namely and we take a set of \emph{feasible random allocations} $\mathcal{C}\subseteq \mathcal{C}_\mathbb{R}$.
 We refer to \cite{BFFMB} and \cite{biagini2020fairness} for a detailed motivation, discussion and some examples regarding the scenario-dependent allocation procedure.
 We defer the technical assumptions regarding the set of feasible allocations to Assumption \ref{safeassumtpion}, and introduce the primal problem we aim at studying. \begin{problem}[Primal] The primal formulation of the systemic risk measure, for $\bfX\in(\Linfty)^N$, is given by